sportstalk247/sdk-android-kotlin/README.md

 # How to download the SDK from public repository

-The SpprtsTalk SDK has been published into **jitpack.io**.
+The Android SportsTalk SDK has been published into **jitpack.io**.

-In order to use it in your application, just do the following:
+In order to use it in your application, do the following:

 1. Add the following in root  **build.gradle** file
 ```